Rollbacks

 Rollback releases in Runway are prepared by taking a previously released stable build (the source version) and running it though Runway’s re-signing process.
 This process updates the version string and build number (version name and version code on Android), re-signs the build with your signing key, and uploads it to the relevant store for re-submission as a new release version.

-Rollback releases in Runway are a streamlined version of a typical Runway release – out of the box, they’re made up of only six release steps:
+Rollback releases in Runway are a streamlined version of a typical Runway release – out of the box, they’re made up of only seven release steps:

 Rollback build: details on the progress of the re-signing sequence and the source version upon which the rollback is based.